Lamon Records: Notable releases and awards

 In addition to the Moody Brothers' two Grammy Award nominations, Lamon's artists, producers and songwriters have won eight Dove Awards and over sixty Dove Award nominations from the members of the Gospel Music Association since 2002.

-In 1989, the Moodys and Lamon recorded an album in Prague, Czechoslovakia with Jiri Brabec and Country Beat.
+In 1989, the Moodys and Lamon recorded an album in Prague, Czechoslovakia with Jiří Brabec and Country Beat.
 The album "Friends" was the first such cooperative production between an American company and what was then a communist state-owned record label Supraphon.
 The project won the artists, producers, engineers and studios the Ampex Golden Reel Award.

 In 2002, Lamon released the album George Peach by Burrito Deluxe, a country-rock band formed by the Flying Burrito Brothers original steel player Sneaky Pete Kleinow.
 The album was a tribute to the songs of Gram Parsons, and along with Kleinow, featured sidemen and artists including Garth Hudson of The Band, Carlton Moody of The Moody Brothers, Gillian Welch, and David Rawlings.

 In 2007, Lamon's Americana recording artist Chris Berardo and the DesBerardos had their album "Ignoring All The Warning Signs..." produced by Dave Moody and Dick Neal, recognized on XM Radio's Year-end Top 40 X-Country Album Chart.

 Since 2009, Lamon has released original motion picture soundtrack albums for Elevating Entertainment Motion Pictures, including Praise Band: The Movie, No Limit Kids: Much Ado About Middle School, and Season of Miracles.

 In 2010, producers Dave Moody and Colin Elliott from the Irish group Live Issue recorded the album Old Fashioned Hymns and Gospel Songs...for Those Who Miss Them with George Hamilton IV and musical guests Ricky Skaggs, Marty Stuart, Gail Davis, Pat Boone, Del McCoury, Charlie Pride, Bill Anderson, Connie Smith, Tommy Cash, Cliff Barrows, George Beverly Shea and many others.
 The track "I'm Using My Bible for a Roadmap" featuring Del McCoury and The Moody Brothers was nominated for a 2011 Dove Award by the members of the Gospel Music Association.

 In 2015, Lamon signed country artist Buddy Jewell, the first winner on the USA Network talent show Nashville Star.
 Jewell's first release on the label My Father's Country featured a collection of classic country songs, including Abilene, Behind Closed Doors, Galveston and other songs Jewell grew up listening to his father sing.
 The album was produced by Dave Moody, co-produced by Josh Moody.